siddhantparadox/commandrex-cli/README.md

 1. Fork the repository
 2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/commandrex-cli.git`
 3. Install development dependencies: `pip install -e ".[dev]"`
+4. Install pre-commit hooks: `pre-commit install`
-4. Run tests to ensure everything works: `pytest`
+5. Run tests to ensure everything works: `pytest`
-5. Make your changes following TDD practices
+6. Make your changes following TDD practices
-6. Ensure tests pass and coverage remains above 80%
+7. Ensure tests pass and coverage remains above 80%
-7. Submit a pull request
+8. Submit a pull request

-**Testing Requirements:**
+**Code Quality Requirements:**
+- All commits must pass pre-commit hooks (ruff, trailing whitespace, etc.)
 - All new code must have corresponding tests
 - Maintain or improve test coverage
 - Follow existing test patterns and conventions
 - Include both unit and integration tests where appropriate

+**CI/CD Integration:**
+Pre-commit hooks should also be integrated into your CI/CD pipeline to ensure code quality standards are maintained across all contributions.
+Consider adding a workflow step that runs `pre-commit run --all-files` in your GitHub Actions or other CI systems.

 ## License